Armaritto/Dots-and-Boxes-Quiz-Edition/README.md

 - Vite for build tooling
 - Tailwind CSS for styling
 - Express.js for server-side rendering
-- MYSQL for data storage
+- MySQL for data storage

 ## Installation and How to Run